marnelfr/back-to-symfony/README.md

     private CacheInterface $cache
 ) {}
 ````
-Start with Symfony 6.1, we can set non-autowireable argument this way:
+Starting with Symfony 6.1, we can set our non-autowireable
+arguments this way:
 ````php
 public function __construct(
     private HttpClientInterface $client,